audmcname/audmcname.github.io/about.markdown

 ---
 {% include left-image.html image_path="/assets/profile.png" alt="profile
-picture" description="I'm an undergrad at the University of Oregon, studying Math and Computer Science, Environmental Studies, and Comics and Cartoon Studies; my thesis will combine some subset of these subjects.
+picture" description="I'm an undergrad at the University of Oregon, studying Math and Computer Science and Comics and Cartoon Studies; my thesis will combine the subjects.
 I plan to graduate Spring 2022."%}

 <!-- ![profile picture](/assets/profile.png){: style="float: left";